GoodGuysFree/pyduino/Design.md

 ### Second Pass - Generation
 During the second pass, the first AST element we encounter is the Module.
 This lets us add C `#include` directives, and emit declarations for all global variables.
+We also need to emit forward function declarations.
 In this pass we also track the scope we're in, in the same way as we do in the first pass.
+Any global function calls, assignments, expressions, etc, have to be collected and emitted later into the "setup()" function.

 Strings